torvalds/linux/Documentation/kbuild/kconfig-language.rst

 - numerical ranges: "range" <symbol> <symbol> ["if" <expr>]

-  This allows to limit the range of possible input values for int and hex symbols.
+  This allows limiting the range of possible input values for int and hex symbols.
 The user can only input a value which is larger than or equal to the first symbol and smaller than or equal to the second symbol.